 On the other side is the independent sector.
 This diverse group includes thousands of small and medium-sized companies.
 They often focus on niche genres and are widely considered to be more artist-friendly.

-In 2024, this non-major sector, which also includes self-releasing artists known as “Artists Direct,” successfully increased its market share to 29.7% of the global recorded music market.
+According to IFPI, in 2024, this non-major sector, which also includes self-releasing artists known as “Artists Direct,” successfully increased its market share to 29.7% of the global recorded music market.
+Unfortunately, the current report published in March 2026 did not address this issue.

 Want the latest music industry moves—without the fluff?
 Sign up for our newsletter and get the hottest trends, key numbers, and bold opinions delivered straight to your inbox.